enter the work of

 Dorothy Kroll: Dorothy Kroll is a Chicago based apparel and textile designer.
 She has a Fine Arts Degree majoring in Dress Design from the Art Institute & University of Chicago.
 She first garnered industry recognition with a Fashion Group Award while still a student.
 She has exhibited works in the New Dimensions in Fiber Exhibit, The National Standards Show, Paducah Quilt Show and the AQS Hobbs Fibers Fashion Show.
 Professionally, Dorothy has worked in a broad range of textile and apparel related positions.

 Carolyn Seng Carolyn Seng, has been a lifelong student of art both in and out of school.
 She learned knitting, sewing, crochet and other needlework from mother and grandmother, learned to weave and spin in 1974.
 She owned Serendipity Shop, teaching and providing supplies for the textile arts for 20 years.
-Carolyn has assisted to produce the Fine Art of Fiber Fashion Show for many years and is looking forward to helping with the MFFAF Garment Extravaganza in June.
+Carolyn has assisted to produce the Fine Art of Fiber Fashion Show for many years and is looking forward to helping with the MFFAF Garment Extravaganza.

 up for our email list and we'll keep you up to